raspberrypilearning/parent-detector/worksheet.md

 ![](images/pir_module.png)

 We don't need to worry about the inner workings of the motion sensor.
-What we're interested in are the three pins on it: we can connect those to the Raspberry Pi GPIO pins.
-One pin is for +5 volts, one pin is for ground and the other is the sensor pin (the middle pin on our Pi).
-This sensor pin will receive power whenever motion is detected by the PIR module.
-We can then see that happening on the Raspberry Pi and take action accordingly.
+What we're interested in are the three pins on it, that can be used to connect it to the Raspberry Pi.

 ## Connect the PIR motion sensor